top of page

 • No changes.

-• Slight changes to the alignment to remove Kevin Drive.
+• Slight changes to the alignment to remove Kevin Drive, providing faster, more direct service.

 • Reduced schedule to align with Mt.
-Diablo High bell schedule.
+Diablo High bell schedule to make service more useful for high school students.

-• Replaces current Route 380 service via Gentrytown Dr, James Donlon Blvd, and Contra Loma Blvd.
+• Replaces current Route 380 service via Gentrytown Dr, James Donlon Blvd, and Contra Loma Blvd to provide improved access to Antioch High School during school times.

 • New name for Route 379.

-• Change in alignment to serve Hillcrest Ave, Laurel Road, Canada Valley Rd, and Lone Tree Way.
+• Change in alignment to serve Hillcrest Ave, Laurel Rd, Canada Valley Rd, and Lone Tree Way to provide better connections between the residential neighborhoods and Deer Valley High School.

 • New name for Route 383.

-• Connects Pittsburg/Bay Point BART, Pittsburgh Center BART, LMC, downtown Antioch, and Antioch BART.
+• Provides a faster, more direct connection between Pittsburg / Bay Point BART, Pittsburg Center BART, LMC, downtown Antioch, and Antioch BART.

 • New name for Route 391.